oh-kay-blanket/resume/Michael_Plunkett_CV.md

 * Developed and lead a K-12 rock band music program and digital music program for students with Asperger’s and high functioning autism.
 The program focused on live band performances, electronic music composition, music video production, and music competency.

-* Managed curriculum development team.
+* Led a team of educators in developing a specialized curriculum to meet the unique needs of the student body.

 * Improved student computer literacy.